-During These summer months when our air-conditioning spares us from the seasonal oppression of heat and humidity, we often step outside just before heading up the stairs to bed.
+URING THE SUMMER MONTHS when our air-conditioning spares us from the seasonal oppression of heat and humidity, we often step outside just before heading up the stairs to bed.
 Can we turn off the air?
-Is it cool enough?
-Has the humidity diminished?
-And, also typically, we step from the air-conditioned comfort of the house into the breathless claustrophobia of the summer night.
-Even after sunset, the heavy air wraps itself around flesh like a wet woolen blanket, and the heat and humidity combine to create conditions seemingly unlivable.
+Is it cool enough outside to open the windows?
+Has the humidity diminished sufficiently?
+And, invariably, from the air-conditioned comfort of the house we step into the breathless claustrophobia of the summer night.
+Even after sunset, the heavy air may wrap itself around flesh like a wet woolen blanket, and the heat and humidity combine to create conditions seemingly unlivable.

-On such evenings not only does the body signal alarms about the unpleasant weather, with clammy, sweaty skin, but, lifting our gaze heavenward we can see how it has literally diminished our vision.
+On such evenings not only does the body signal alarms about the unpleasant weather with clammy, sweaty skin, but, lifting our gaze heavenward we can see how it has literally diminished our vision.
 The stars that are typically bright and clear pinpricks in the clean air of the Midwest countryside are now gauzed over by all the moisture hanging in the night air.
 To see stars and planets that otherwise seem almost within reach, we must now strain and squint through the wet haze of humidity that has wrapped itself over our land.

 Now they are faint, distant, unimportant.